The Liberal Arts Core

 Exceptions to the Requirements of the Liberal Arts Core

-- If a student presents an ACT score of 30.0 or higher in English, or an SAT verbal score of 630 or higher, he or she is exempt from ENG 122.
+- If a student presents an ACT score of 30.0 or higher in English, or an SAT Critical Reading score of 630 or higher, he or she is exempt from ENG 122.
+A student must complete enough electives to bring the total number of hours to at least 40 hours of liberal arts core courses.

 Students interested in challenging a Liberal Arts Core course should contact the appropriate program to determine the availability of a challenge examination.